osquery/osquery/docs/wiki/deployment/log-aggregation.md

 ### Rsyslog

 [rsyslog](http://www.rsyslog.com/) is a tried and testing unix log forwarding service.
-If you're deploying osqueryd in a production linux environment where you don't have to worry about lossy network connections, this may be your best option.
+If you're deploying osqueryd in a production Linux environment where you don't have to worry about lossy network connections, this may be your best option.

 ## Analyzing logs